 16. In the Living Years – Mike and the Mechanics

-This song about family topped the charts in the US and Canada in 1989 but stopped short, at number two, in the band’s native England.
+This song topped the charts in the US and Canada in 1989 but stopped short, at number two, in the band’s native England.
 The song oozes pathos, sung as it is from the point of view of a grown son looking back on his disparate relationship with his father.